Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What is a Cuterebra?

-These flies tend to be species-specific—which means that they will only continue their life cycle on and/or within certain animals.
-Besides dogs and cats, other animals that can be affected from this are horses, cattle, and sheep.
-There aren’t bot flies specific to dogs.
-Rather, the rodent or rabbit fly will typically be what will affect our dogs and cats.
+These flies tend to be species-specific, which means that they will only continue their life cycle on or within certain animals.
+Other animals that can be affected are horses, cattle, and sheep.
+There aren’t flies specific to dogs.
+Rather, the rodent or rabbit fly will typically affect our dogs and cats.

 PetKeen_How to Identify Botflies (Warbles) in Dogs